 WASHINGTON, D.C.
 20549

 Form 10-Q

 (Mark One)

-$\overline{\checkmark}$ QUARTERLY EXCHANGE A REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(d) OF THE SECURITIE 2S
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended May 5, 2 018
+For the quarterly period ended August 4, 2018

 OR

-TRANSITION EXCHANGE A REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(d) OF THE SECURITIE ES
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period fromt 0
+For the transition period from\\\\\ to \\\\\

 Commission File No. 1-7819

-, Analog Devices, In (Exact name of registrant as specified in its characters) 04-2348234
+(Exact name of registrant as specified in its charter)

+Massachusetts

-( · of incorporation or organization) Way, Norwood, MA (I.R.S.
-Employer Identification No.) 02062-9106
+(State or other jurisdiction of incorporation or organization)

+One Technology Way, Norwood, MA

-cipal executive offices) (Zip Code)
+(Address of principal executive offices)

-Secur rities Exchange Act of (Registrant's telephone number, including area code (Former name, former address and former fiscal year, if changed such whether the registrant: (1) has filed all reports required 1934 during the preceding 12 months (or for such shorter as been subject to such filing requirements for the past 900 since last report) d to be filed by Section 13 or 15(d) of the period that the registrant was require
+(Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES $\square$ NO $\square$

-chapt Interactive Data File required to be submitted and posted pursuant to Rule 405 ng 12 months (or for such shorter period that the registration 5 of Regulation S-T (§232.405 of this
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES $\square$ NO $\square$

-small er reporting company ark whether the registrant is a large accelerated filer, an accelerated filer, and accelerated filer, an accelerated filer, and accelerated file "large accelerated filer," "accelerated
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Larg e accelerated filer Accelerated filer
+Large accelerated filer Accelerated filer

-Non- accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company
+Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company

+Emerging growth company